michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-• Author: Michaël André Franiatte.
+• Owner: Michaël André Franiatte.

+• Owning: Every works and everything inside owner published.

 • Copyrights: All rights reserved, no permissions granted.

+• Requirements: Immediate contact, pay, and quote owner.

+• Disagreements: Imperative deletion of everything without delay.

+• Infringements: Pay the thousand of times what owner is asking.

-• Contact: michael.franiatte@gmail.com.
+• Contact: michael.franiatte@gmail.com for fixing prices and stuffs.